SEDE VACA | NTE MDCLV

-On January 1, Mass was celebrated in the Pope's sickroom, and he kissed the Gospel and the Pax as usual (as the Master of Ceremonies, Fulvio Servantio, who was in constant attendance, carefully notes).
-The same was done on January 6, and the Pope received Holy Communion and Extreme Unction.
-Next day, January 7, around 14:00 hours, assisted by the Penitentiaries of St. Peter's and Cardinal Fabio Chigi, the Secretary of State, in the presence of Bishop Ranuzio Scotti, the Prefect of the Sacred Palace (Maggiordomo) since 1643 [Gauchat, Hierarchia catholica IV, p.
+On Friday, January 1, Mass was celebrated in the Pope's sickroom, and he kissed the Gospel and the Pax as usual (as the Master of Ceremonies, Fulvio Servantio, who was in constant attendance, carefully notes).
+The same was done on, Wednesday, January 6, and the Pope received Holy Communion and Extreme Unction.
+Next day, Thursday, January 7, around 14:00 hours (that is to say, in the night between January 6 and January 7), assisted by the Penitentiaries of St. Peter's and Cardinal Fabio Chigi, the Secretary of State, in the presence of Bishop Ranuzio Scotti, the Prefect of the Sacred Palace (Maggiordomo) since 1643 [Gauchat, Hierarchia catholica IV, p.
 124 and n.
 5], and the Pope's Sacristan, Msgr.
 Taddeo Altini, as well as his familiar attendants, he died.
+He was eighty years and eight months old.
 His Confessor had been father Gianpaolo Oliva, SJ., future vicar General and General of the Society of Jesus [Pallavicini, Della vita di Alessandro VII, Lib.II capo xiii, p.
 210; Novaes X, 55].
 The Master of Ceremonies, Msgr.
 Franciscus Pheobeus, formally announced to the Cardinal Chamberlain S.R.E., Cardinal Antonio Barberini, that the Pope was dead, and thereafter the same to the Dean of the Sacred College of Cardinals, Cardinal de'Medici.
-The Commander of the Swiss Guard, as soon as the Pope was dead, presented himself and a guard at the palace of Cardinal de'Medici and escorted him to the Quirinale.
+The Commander of the Swiss Guard, as soon as the Pope was dead, presented himself and a guard at the palace of Cardinal Barberini and escorted him to the Quirinale.
 The Cardinal was admitted, along with the officials of the Apostolic Camera.
 He knelt in prayer, rose, blessed the corpse with holy water, and performed the Recognition (Rogito) of the deceased—the equivalent of preparing and signing the death certificate.
 He received the Fisherman's Ring from the Pope's Praefectus cubiculi, Msgr.
 Constanzo Centumflorenus, and appointed members of the Apostolic Chamber to take custody of the Palace.
 Cardinal de'Medici then called on the three nephews of the Pope, Prince Pamphili, Prince Ludovisi, and Prince Giustiniani, who were waiting together in another room.